 You shouldn’t need to be told just how important it is to protect yourself against data loss.
 It can radically reduce productivity, erode client and customer confidence, and even see you facing legal action.
-So, you should clearly understand some of the most common causes of data loss – only by knowing what they are can you get started tightening up security and following best practices.
+At some point we’ve all lost important data and had to look for a company like can be found at https://drivesaversdatarecovery.com/location/los-angeles-data-recovery-services/ to help us recover it.
+And although they’re great at what they do, prevention is better than cure which is why you should try to understand some of the most common causes of data loss.
+Only by knowing what they are, can you get started tightening up security and following best practices.

 - Human Error